Q. Do I need to have transcripts sent for every college-level class I have taken?

 Q. What should I write in my statement of purpose?

 - A: The statement of purpose should describe succinctly your reasons for applying to the proposed program at Stanford, your preparation for this field of study, study and research interests, future career plans, and other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
+Visit the department's website as they may have additional information on what is required for the statement of purpose.

 Q. How do I submit my statement of purpose?